mah5057/quackdoor/README.md

 ## 🔧 Features

-- Converts Python scripts into executable DuckyScript payloads
+- Embeds Python scripts into an executable DuckyScript
 - Supports external Python libraries (via `-r` and `-p` flags)
 - Tailored for use with macOS and Zsh environments
 - Ideal for authorized security testing and educational purposes